 Zero-Click Search

-A search result that answers the query directly in the SERP without requiring a click.
+A search result that answers the query directly in the SERP without requiring a click, reducing website traffic and organic reach.

 Definition